projectcalico/calico/master/getting-started/kubernetes/installation/hardway/the-calico-datastore.md

 ### Test

-Verify `calicoctl` can reach your data store by running
+Verify `calicoctl` can reach your datastore by running

 ```
 calicoctl get nodes